KNN algorithm: Introduction to K-Nearest Neighbors Algorithm for Regression

 How Does the KNN Algorithm Work?

-As we saw above, the KNN algorithm can be used for both classification and regression problems.
-The KNN algorithm uses ‘feature similarity’ to predict the values of any new data points.
-This means that the new point is assigned a value based on how closely it resembles the points in the training set.
-From our example, we know that ID11 has height and age similar to ID1 and ID5, so the weight would also approximately be the same.
+The KNN algorithm can be used for both classification and regression.
+It predicts new data points based on their similarity to points in the training set.
+In our example, ID11 has height and age similar to ID1 and ID5, so its weight would be predicted accordingly.

 Below is a stepwise explanation of the algorithm: